DEQ seeks applicants for recognition as environmentally friendly businesses

 Businesses, industries, and organizations using any method or activity that prevents, eliminates, and/or minimizes the production of waste at its source, uses nontoxic or less toxic products, conserves energy or water, and/or reuses material rather than throwing it away are eligible to be recognized as Pollution Prevention Champions.

-“Pollution prevention is one of the most important ways to protect the environment because it eliminates or reduces pollution before it ever enters the environment,” noted Ben Jarvis, DEQ’s Pollution Prevention Projects Coordinator.
+“Pollution prevention is one of the most important ways to protect Idaho’s air, water, and land, because it eliminates or reduces pollution before it ever enters the environment,” noted Ben Jarvis, DEQ’s Pollution Prevention Projects Coordinator.